hasanisaeed/minio-nginx-docker/README.md

     sudo useradd minio

-You then add a password for the `minio` user by using the `passwd` command:
+Then add a password for the `minio` user by using the `passwd` command:

     sudo passwd minio